- Normal precautions

-If you’re in Lebanon, we advise you to exercise extreme caution and to consider your need to remain there, to monitor this travel advice and the local media for updates on the situation.
+If in Lebanon, we advise you to exercise extreme caution and to consider your need to remain there.
+Monitor this travel advice, DFA social media and local media for updates. ..

 Political tensions and security concerns are heightened at present as a result of unrest in neighbouring Syria and the wider region.
 Syrian military forces have made several incursions into Lebanese territory.
 Protests, sectarian violence and kidnappings of foreigners have occurred throughout the country, particularly in the northern city of Tripoli.

-There have been a number of attacks by al Qaeda-linked militants, mainly in the south.
-The United Nations Interim Force in Lebanon (UNIFIL) and Lebanese Government interests, particularly the Lebanese Armed Forces (LAF), have been targeted for attacks by some of the militant groups, some of these involving fatalities.
+There have been a number of attacks by al Qaeda-linked militants, mainly in the northern city of Tripoli and close to the Syrian border.
+The United Nations Interim Force in Lebanon (UNIFIL) and Lebanese Government interests, particularly the Lebanese Armed Forces (LAF), have been targeted for attacks by some of the militant groups, some of these resulting in fatalities.

 Unexploded ordnance, particularly in the South, and in the Bekaa Valley, is a risk.
 Don’t stray off main routes, particularly in rural areas, and always check with your local contact before travelling to affected regions.